OpenCloning/OpenCloning-submission/docs/index.md

 By submitting a simple spreadsheet and optionally some images, the submission pipeline 🤖 will generate equivalent [cloning templates](https://github.com/genestorian/ShareYourCloning-submission/tree/main/processed/kits-moclo-ytk/templates) for the submitted kit. 🧬

+Submitting a kit is very easy 📦, you just need to fill a google sheet 📋 with the information of the kit 🧰, and upload through a form 🚀.

+Below we explain what an example submission spreadsheet looks like and how to prepare your submission.

 ## Understanding the submission spreadsheet 📊

 Open the [example submission google sheet](https://docs.google.com/spreadsheets/d/1u54WUnWq99lchTnQEmboktpDHeiILHor4ZA0gnr8yik/edit?usp=sharing).
 Each sheet represents different aspects of the kit submission, each sheet is described below: